Descendants of Nazi victims continue fight for German citizenship | DW | 12.02.2020

-On the last Thursday of January, Isabelle and Felix Couchman sat in the visitor area of the German Bundestag wondering whether their relentless work of the last few months was about to pay off.
-Just one day earlier, Parliament had held a service to remember the victims of the Holocaust.
-Bundestag President Wolfgang Schäuble reminded members of Parliament and guests of Germany's responsibility, which every generation bears anew.
+On January 30, Isabelle and Felix Couchman sat in the visitor area of the Bundestag, wondering whether their months of work was about to pay off.
+Just one day earlier, Germany's parliament had held a service to remember the victims of the Holocaust.
+Bundestag President Wolfgang Schäuble reminded members of parliament and guests of Germany's enduring responsibility.

-The Couchmans traveled specially from London to attend the Bundestag debates.
+The Couchmans had traveled from London to attend the Bundestag debates.
 Item 11 on the day's agenda was "reparation in the German nationality law."

 Behind the unwieldy title of the Bundestag debate is the question of whether descendants of Jews who were stripped of their German citizenship by the Nazis should have it reinstated.
-Article 116 of the German Constitution states that: "Former German citizens who, between 30 January 1933, and 8 May 1945, were deprived of their citizenship on political, racial or religious grounds and their descendants shall, on application, have their citizenship restored."
+Article 116 of the constitution, or Basic Law, states: "Former German citizens who, between 30 January 1933 and 8 May 1945, were deprived of their citizenship on political, racial or religious grounds and their descendants shall, on application, have their citizenship restored."

 Felix and Isabelle Couchman, pictured at German Parliament, want to ensure Germans who fled Nazi persecution have their citizenship reinstated

-After a tight vote in parliament, however, the majority voted against the proposal.
-In a week in which world leaders commemorated the liberation of Auschwitz-Birkenau death camp, the conservative CDU/CSU and the Social Democrats (SPD) blocked the law.
-They argued that two new decrees initiated by the German interior minister last August must suffice.
+In parliament, however, the majority voted against the proposal.
+In a week in which world leaders commemorated the liberation of Auschwitz-Birkenau death camp, the conservative Christian Democrats (CDU) and Christian Social Union and the Social Democrats (SPD) blocked the law.
+They argued that two new decrees initiated by the interior minister in August must suffice.

 According to the new decrees, many of the previously rejected applicants will now be able to naturalize more easily.
-For this, however — among other hurdles — applicants must demonstrate simple German language skills, as well as basic knowledge of the legal and social order and living conditions in Germany — in a personal interview.
+For this, however, among other hurdles, applicants must demonstrate simple German-language skills, as well as basic knowledge of the country's legal and social order and living conditions in a personal interview.

-The position contrasts with other European countries.
-In 2019, the Austrian Parliament unanimously ratified a law that makes it easier for the descendants of Nazi victims who fled the Third Reich to obtain Austrian citizenship.
+The position contrasts with that of other EU countries.
+In 2019, the Austrian Parliament unanimously ratified a law that makes it easier for the descendants of Nazi victims who fled the Third Reich to obtain citizenship.
 Going further back, Spain and Portugal facilitated the naturalization of the descendants of those who had to leave their countries at the end of the 15th century during the Spanish Inquisition.

 Read more: Jewish descendants of refugees from Nazi period denied German citizenship

-After decades of standstill, London-based lawyer Felix Couchman and his wife Isabelle welcomed the decrees passed by the German Interior Ministry last summer.
-But for them, they don't go far enough.
+After decades of standstill, the Couchmans welcomed the decrees passed by Germany's Interior Ministry last summer.
+But, for them, they don't go far enough.

-Despite being heartened that the proposal in Parliament wasn't rejected by a landslide, the Couchmans returned to London disappointed.
+Despite being heartened that the proposal wasn't rejected by a landslide, the Couchmans returned to London disappointed.

 Read more: One in four Germans hold anti-Semitic beliefs, study finds